vorakl/vorakl.github.io/README.md

-# vorakl.name
+# vorakl.com

 ## Description

-This repository is dedicated to my personal blog [vorakl.name](https://vorakl.name/).
+This repository is dedicated to my personal blog [vorakl.com](https://vorakl.com/).
 GitHub Pages service requires to put a rendered static web site to the master branch and in the root directory of a repo.
 That's why this repo contains the result of building a static site by a [dockerized](https://github.com/vorakl/docker-images/tree/master/alpine-pelican)